Kullabergs Vineyard

 Kullabergs vingård is a vineyard located in Höganäs Municipality, Skåne County, Sweden Kullabergs vingård produces wine, cider and distillates from estate grown grapes and fruit.
 The property is a part of the Balderup estate.

 Winemaker is K Felix G Åhrberg, oenologist from Klosterneuburg in Austria.

 The oldest field is 2 ha big, planted in 2006, containing the varieties Solaris, Regent and Rondo.
 In 2017, 7 ha were planted with Solaris and the new varieties Souvignier gris, Muscaris and Donauriesling.
 During 2019 a further 4 ha were planted with blue varieties Pinot Nova and Cabernet Noir.
+They currently have a total of 18 ha fields and continue to grow.
 The vineyard is entirely planted with fungi resistant so-called PIWI varieties allowing sustainable viticulture without pesticides and herbicides.

 In Sweden, the products are sold through Systembolaget.